madekrisnaj/Value-at-Risk-with-R-GUI/README.md

 4. You can easily model correlation between input variables.

 ### Data Understanding
-The data used in calculating the value at risk of a single asset is historical data on closing stock prices which can be downloaded at https://finance.yahoo.com
+The stock data used is BBCA.JK stock price closing data for the period 22 June 2020 until 18 June 2021.
+Stock data can be downloaded at https://finance.yahoo.com.

 ### Required IDE for R Programming
 RStudio (ver.
 1.2.5042)